skyportal/skyportal/doc/setup.md

 (You can also use `conda` or `pipenv` to create your environment.)

+If you are using Windows Subsystem for Linus (WLS) be sure you clone the repository onto the virtual machine

 ## Installation: MacOS

 These instructions assume that you have [Homebrew](http://brew.sh/) installed.